About FedRateCalc

 Interest rate figures and meeting dates are based on primary sources, including the Federal Reserve Board, the Federal Open Market Committee (FOMC), and FRED (Federal Reserve Economic Data) from the Federal Reserve Bank of St. Louis.
 Mortgage and student loan calculations use standard, publicly documented amortization formulas.
 We always recommend confirming current figures against official sources or your own lender before making a decision.

-Authoritative sources: Federal Reserve · FOMC · FRED Economic Data · U.S. Treasury
+Authoritative sources: Federal Reserve monetary policy · Official FOMC calendar · Freddie Mac PMMS archive · U.S. Treasury interest-rate data

 How Our Content Is Produced and Updated